 Union Child Nutrition Department is always looking for ways to creatively teach kids about nutrition and how to “Charge Up” their bodies for good health.
 The department collaborates with Union High School’s Marketing and Promotions classes to put on fun, interactive, nutrition education assemblies for elementary students.
 This partnership allows a large number of students to receive healthy messaging and provides them the opportunity to see High School students role modeling healthy behavior.
 Please see our promotional videos for both elementary age groups.
 To schedule an assembly, please contact the Child Nutrition Department at [email protected] or call 918-357-6137.

-The district purchased fresh vegetables and fruits from six local farms.
-A pilot program at McAuliffe taught students how to reduce wasting foods, composting, recycling.
+The district purchased fresh vegetables and fruits and local grass fed beef from six local farms and six elementary schools participated in the Fresh Fruit and Vegetable Grant which provided fresh fruits and vegetables for snacks each day in the classroom.
+A pilot program at McAuliffe and Ellen Ochoa Elementary schools taught students how to reduce waste foods, as well as how to compost and recycle.
 The district’s two nutrition educators conducted 400 nutrition education classes, two farm-to-student events, six nutrition and activity assemblies, and participated in community nights.

 Federal requirements on snacks